okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Click **Add to Tester** next to the instance from the **Application instances for testing** list to include it for testing with the OIN Submission Tester.
 The **Add to Tester** option only appears for instances that are active and eligible for testing.
 Add a test instance for each SSO protocol that your integration supports.

-After you click **Add to Tester** for the instance, the corresponding test cases are populated with the instance name, and the **Run test** options are enabled in the OIN Submission Tester.
+After you click **Add to Tester** for the instance, the corresponding test cases are populated with the instance name and the **Run test** option is enabled in the OIN Submission Tester.

 Click **Remove from Tester** to disable the test cases associated with the instance from the OIN Submission Tester.